AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/99_summary.rst

 -  **Enums**

-   -  Define a type that can be one of a fixed set of options
+   -  Define a type that can be one of a fixed set of variants

    -  Variants can optionally carry specific data (tuple or struct-like)